May 15, 2026

 -

-Policy enforcement with 147 default per-action allow/ask/deny rules across all contexts
+Policy enforcement layer: 147 default allow/ask/deny rules across 49 actions, enforced at a single dispatch chokepoint

 -